Anteverted Uterus

 Causes of Anteverted Uterus

-The anteverted position of the uterus is typically a natural position of the uterus in your body and not a disease or condition.
-Contributing factors include:
+The anteverted position of the uterus is typically the natural, default position of the uterus in your body and is not considered a disease or a condition [1].
+Contributing factors primarily relate to a person’s inherent anatomy:

-An anteverted uterus is generally not caused by lifestyle or external factors.
+An anteverted uterus is generally not caused by lifestyle factors or external injuries.

 Diagnosis of Anteverted Uterus